Limbo (programming language): Virtual machine

 The Dis virtual machine that executes Limbo code is a CISC-like VM, with instructions for arithmetic, control flow, data motion, process creation, synchronizing and communicating between processes, loading modules of code, and support for higher-level data-types: strings, arrays, lists, and communication channels.
 It uses a hybrid of reference counting and a real-time garbage-collector for cyclic data.

-Aspects of the design of Dis were inspired by the AT&T Hobbit microprocessor, as used in the original BeBox.
+Aspects of the design of Dis were inspired by the AT&T Hobbit microprocessor, as used in the prototype BeBox.
+A possible production of the formal logical specification for the Dis Virtual machine has been discussed by Charles Forsyth of Terzarima Systems.
+This is possible due to the regular structure and size of the virtual Machine compared to similar virtual machines.

+Further developments of the Dis virtual machine

+The Inferno64 project has extended the Dis virtual machine to 64-bits for application development on 64-bit architectures and platforms.
+The RiceVM project was started in 2026 that has made a implementation of the Dis virtual machine and Limbo interpreter in Rust which supports Windows 11, macOS, and Linux.

 Examples

 Limbo uses Ada-style definitions as in: